mikeshulman/narya/README.md

 ```
 def unpairfn (f : A → B × C) : (A → B) × (A → C) ≔ (x ↦ (f x).fst, x ↦ (f x).snd)
 ```
 then `unpairfn f .fst` does not reduce until applied to a further argument.
-As with abstractions, you can force such reduction by wrapping the term in an identity function or a let-binding.
+As with abstractions, you can force such reduction by wrapping the term in an identity function.

 ### Eta-expansion and opacity